Helene Rother: Other work

 Rother purchased a home on Chicago Boulevard in Detroit, with living quarters upstairs and a studio downstairs, where she continued other independent consulting work.
 Her clients included several tire manufacturing companies, as well as non-automotive firms.
 She was also responsible for designing the interiors of ambulances and hearses for Miller-Meteor.

 A sterling flatware pattern called "Skylark" was designed by Rother for Samuel Kirk & Son, silver craftsmen firm since 1815, that the company issued from 1954 into the late-1980s.
 The Skylark brand and logo expired in 1997.

-Rother decided she wanted to begin producing art again so she went for a visit to Europe where she saw the struggle to restore or rebuild war-damaged churches and cathedrals.
-She also designed stained glass for churches in the US and had installations in the mid-1960s, mainly in Michigan.
+Rother decided she wanted to begin producing art again, so she visited Europe where she saw the struggle to restore or rebuild war-damaged churches and cathedrals.
+She also designed stained glass for churches in the U.S. and had installations in the mid-1960s, mainly in Michigan.
 Examples include the Beverly Hills United Methodist Church in Beverly Hills, and the St. Lazarus Serbian Orthodox Cathedral in northeast Detroit with all thick "chunk" faceted glass, that was fabricated in France.
 In 1962, the St. James United Church of Christ in Dearborn, was dedicated featuring windows and the reredos designed by Rother.
 She also designed stained glass windows for a modern cathedral, Our Lady Queen of Peace, in Harper Woods, Michigan.
 She used 1 in thick pieces of glass, which consisted of twelve elongated triangular frames that merged at the top of the circle.
-The glass was selected and fabricated into small pieces by a family group of craftsmen in Buche, a suburb of Paris, before being shipped to the US for final assembly during the construction.
+The glass was selected and fabricated into small pieces by a family group of craftsmen in Buche, a suburb of Paris, before being shipped to the U.S. for final assembly during the construction.

-Rother remains relatively unknown in the world of stained glass as women who designed stained glass, either independently or under a major studio name, were for the most part unrecognized at the time.
+Rother remains relatively unknown in the world of stained glass as women who designed stained glass, either independently or under a major studio name, were mostly unrecognized at the time.

 In her later years, Rother also spent time on her horse farm near Metamora, Michigan.

 Legacy

-In 1953, Tide, a magazine covering the sales and advertising industry and trends, wrote: "a most attractive woman, whom I have thus encountered along the periphery of advertising is Madam Helene Rother — pretty and vivacious enough to serve as a prototype of Parisian women.
+In 1953, Tide, a magazine covering the sales and advertising industry and trends, wrote: "A most attractive woman, whom I have thus encountered along the periphery of advertising, is Madam Helene Rother — pretty and vivacious enough to serve as a prototype of Parisian women.
 She is an industrial designer with an impressive record."

 According to automotive historian Patrick Foster, Rother is one of the important people in the automotive industry who have been overlooked or forgotten.
 She was not the first woman to work in styling; however, "she was an early pioneer and one of the best."

 Rother has been identified as the "patron saint" of the Las Vegas Concours d'Elegance and a bust inspired the design of the award trophies.

 In 2020, her contributions were recognized by the Automotive Hall of Fame for "her influence on the styling and design of vehicle interiors."